carltheperson/advanced-js-objects/chapters/chapter-3.md

 # Chapter 3 - Property descriptors and object restrictions

 This chapter will cover ways that you can restrict or alter the functionality of objects.
+This can be done in two ways.
+The first is using *descriptors* which effect individual properties.
+The second is using one of the three functions that restrict entire objects.
+Both of these ways will be covered below.

 # Property descriptors

 So far, properties have been described as being quite simple.
 A property is just a key and a value.
-There is one more thing that determine the functionality of properties, their *descriptor*.
+There is one more thing that determine the functionality of properties, their descriptor.
 The descriptor for a property is a set of *attributes* that define how a property may be used.
 Think of it as the configuration for the property.

 You can retrieve the descriptor for a property with `Object.getOwnPropertyDescriptor`.
-The first argument is the Object and the second argument is the property key.
+The first argument is the object and the second argument is the property key.
 Here is what the descriptor for `JSON.stringify` looks like:

 ```js
 console.log(Object.getOwnPropertyDescriptor(JSON, "stringify"))